-For more information about the Accuplacer Assessment, contact the Admissions Department (603-542-7744 x5322 or x5722), or Instructional Services (603-542-7744 x5499 or x5405).
+For more information about the Accuplacer Assessment, contact Department of Instructional Services (603-542-7744 x5499 or x5405).

-New Hampshire Transfer Connections A pathway to a four-year degree in NH complete an approved selection of courses with the required minium grade point average are guaranteed admission to these institutions.
+New Hampshire Transfer Connections A pathway to a four-year degree in NH minium grade point average are guaranteed admission to these institutions.
 Visit www.nhtransfer.org or contact the Office of Academic Affairs for more information.

-This program is designed for high school seniors who wish to study full time at River Valley Community College for one year then transfer to a bachelor's degree program at Granite State College, Keene State College, Plymouth State University, or the University of New Hampshire.
-Students who successfully
+This program is designed for high school seniors who wish to study at River Valley Community College for one or two years then transfer to a bachelor's degree program at Granite State College, Keene State College, Plymouth State University, or the University of New Hampshire.
+Students who successfully complete an approved selection of courses with the required